-Water play dates 2022: this wading river is actually open all year round.
+Water play dates 2023: this wading river is actually open all year round.
 During the summer months you can use it between 9 am and 5 pm.
-However, it will close for cleaning and disinfecting from June 14th to 16th, July 12th to 14th, August 23rd to 25th and September 13th to 15th.
+However, every month it closes for 3 days in a row, Tuesday to Thursday, in the middle of the month for cleaning.

-Also in Ageo, Kamihira Park has a popular wading river and splash pool.
+Also in Ageo, Kamihira Park ‘s wading river and splash pool water play area is popular in Saitama.
 The water is graduated between ten and thirty centimeters.
 There is shade in some parts.
 Right now the roses in the park are in bloom.
 This park and its facilities, including the wading river, are for the most part free.
 There are times when the arena in the park has an entry charge.
 The park is approximately a one hour drive from Tokyo.

-Water play dates in 2022: They have split it into two “seasons” this year.
-The first is from April 29th to July 18th, but will be closed on May 21st, 22nd (there is an event on this weekend) and June 25th.
-The second starts July 21st until August 31st.
-The hours of use in 2022 are 10 am to 3 pm only.
+Water play dates in 2023: They have split it into two “seasons” this year.
+The first is from April 29th to July 17th, but will be closed on May 5th and 6th, 20 and 21st, June 4th and 25th.
+The second starts July 21st until August 24th.
+The hours of use in 2023 are 10 am to 3 pm only.
 There will be times that it closes suddenly due to weather or a large event at the park.

 Shiroyama Park in Okegawa city turned on the water in their wading river on April 29th and it will remain on, all things equal, until around the end of September.
-There is a really nice new barbecue area in this park.
-They made quite a few improvements to the park in the last two years.
+There is a really nice barbecue area in this park.
+They made quite a few improvements to the park a couple of years ago.
 The wading river and the park are free with free parking.
 Tennis courts and the barbecue area have charges.
 This park is also about one hour from Tokyo.

-The excellent Kitamoto Children’s park have already started their water play area for 2022.
+The excellent Kitamoto Children’s park start their water play area during Golden Week.
 This water area has some nice grass areas beside the wading river.
 The stream starts from a rocky fountain and ends in a small pool.
 The wading water is shallow, covering just your feet, but the small pool is deep enough to cover a child lying flat.